Isotropy statistics of CMB hot and cold spots: Analysis of toy models

-The values of the estimators ascertained from these two toy maps are given in table \ref{table1}.
-Clearly, the strength of non-uniformity for toy map 1 is lower relative to toy map 2.
-The values of $\gamma^{(s)}$ for map 1 are $<1$, indicating girdles, and those for map 2 indicate clusters as those are $>1$.
+The values of the estimators ascertained from these two toy maps are given in Table \ref{table1}.
+Clearly, the strength of non-uniformity for TM1 is lower than that of TM2.
+The values of $\gamma^{(s)}$ for TM1 are lesser than unity, indicating girdles, and those for TM2 indicate clusters as those are greater than unity.